ePages-de/epages-docs/_posts/2017/2017-04-05-javaland-2017-in-phantasialand.md

 authors: ["Benjamin, Bastian"]
 ---

-The [JavaLand 2017](https://www.javaland.eu/en/javaland-2017/) conference took for the 4th in the famous [Phantasialand](http://www.phantasialand.de/en/) holiday park in Brühl, near Cologne.
-The [program](https://programm.javaland.eu/2017) consisted of two conference days and one final [workshop day](https://www.javaland.eu/de/programm/schulungstag).
+The [JavaLand 2017](https://www.javaland.eu/en/javaland-2017/) conference took place for the 4th time in the famous [Phantasialand](http://www.phantasialand.de/en/) holiday park in Brühl, near Cologne.
+The program consisted of [talks](https://programm.javaland.eu/2017/schedule.html) on the frist two days and [in-depth workshops](https://www.javaland.eu/de/programm/schulungstag) at the last and third day.

+Here are some random facts so that you can imagine the dimension of the largest community conference for Java in Europe:

+- 1600 visitors, 14 different locations in the holiday park
+- 11 parallel talk tracks, 8 session slots each day
+- 8 in-depth workshops which over 8 hours each

+# Talks

 We visited several talks and three workshops: